Chilliwack/visual_studio_code_demo/README.md

-# Visual Studio Code for Data Science
+# Visual Studio Code for the Busy Scientist

 A quick demonstration.
-Some really fantastic scientific programmers wait a long-time before trying a modern IDE.
+Some fantastic scientific programmers wait a long-time before trying a modern IDE.
 Here are some reasons to take a look at Visual Studio Code.